los-legacy/zerofltexx/README.md

 # Los-Legacy Jenkins Build Script
 ## Using the Jenkins Build Script
-Usage: Edit your ENV each device
+Usage: Edit your ENV each device in Jenkinsfile

 ```
 DEVICE="<Your Device>"